CumulusNetworks/docs/content/cumulus-linux-54/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 | `tag` | Matches the specified tag value associated with the route.
 You can specify a value between 1 and 4294967295.

 {{%notice note%}}
-The `source-protocol` match statement is only supported in {{<link url="FRRouting/#architecture" text="zebra">}}.
-Cumulus Linux does not support the `match source-protocol` statement in route maps configured for routing protocols such as BGP and OSPF.
+The `source-protocol` match statement is supported in {{<link url="FRRouting/#architecture" text="zebra">}} and BGP.
+Cumulus Linux does not support the `match source-protocol` statement in route maps configured for other routing protocols, such as OSPF.
 {{%/notice%}}

 {{< /tab >}}